-June 6, 2003 PAGE 22 OF 38 commercial outlets which accommodate the needs of its residents as well as those from neighboring communities such as Alva, Bayshore and Buckingham.
-There are two majors Shopping areas in this community are concentrated along the SR 80 corridor with specific commercial nodes for higher intensity development to satisfy resident's primary commercial needs.
+The population of the Fort Myers Shores community is also expected to grow from a 1996 population of 12,000 to approximately 1424,000.
+Due to the rapid rise in population and limitations on commercial development by surrounding communities, However, the amount of commercial building is expected to nearly will more than double by 2020 and the amount of industrial land is expected to increase by 10 fold.
+Currently, this community contains commercial outlets which accommodate the needs of its residents as well as those from neighboring communities such as Alva, Bayshore and Buckingham.
+There are two major s Shopping areas in this community are concentrated along the SR 80 corridor with specific commercial nodes for higher intensity development to satisfy resident's primary commercial needs.
 The residents of this community still utilize commercial establishments in the more urbanized areas for much of their commercial needs.
 During the life of this plan this community will continue to develop as a commercial/employment center for the adjacent communities which will retain their rural character.
 (Added by Ordinance No. 99-15)